The HCL

 - Select Static Analysis (SAST) to run static analysis security testing against your build

-full path to the directory that contains the files that you want
+path to the directory that contains the files or an IRX

 - Scan method: